someonesdad1/plib/README.md

 ## Python version

 The python files are intended to be used with python 3.
-If a particular python 3 version has been used to test everything and all the tests passed, then a git tag is used to indicate a repository state where those tests passed.
-It will be an annotated tag with a name something like 'Tested_python3.7.10_16Jun2021'.

-I started working on building this repository in May of 2021 and my current python version is 3.7.10, so that's what things will be tested with.
+I started working on building this repository in May of 2021 and my current python version is 3.7.10, so that's what things were tested with.

 ## Coding style